NeuroTechX/ntx_slack_archive/eegdata.md

 >
 1. I got some pretty good results using Bayesian classifier over the native statistics of the SSVEP, that is the f-test.
 The parametric formulation in the Bayesian framework leads to an intuitive formulation of the problem that allowed me to build a weakly-supervised detector that performed at 75% without any training (biased toward idle, so I had less than 2% of false positive).

+7/6/2017 10:27 PM

+ **samuelbg13** :

+ >Hi guys!
+I am interested in BMIs and neurorobotics.
+I wanted to ask about the "mental commands" of the cognitive suite of the Emotiv Epoc, the famous virtual cube.
+Has anybody worked with that?
+I am just wondering how does it really work, since as they brand it could seem it performs better than the standard paradigms of motor imagery decoded from SMRs.
+How do they manage to get rid of all the perturbations?
+And assuming that the perturbations are somehow useful as part of the signal (i.e. muscle signals from the face), do you think it would work with locked-in and completely locked-in patients?
+Any literature on the matter would be much appreciated :slightly_smiling_face:.